 The results seem to indicate that the major difference in performance may not easily be measurable by different experience measures.
 From the data, it is clear that there are large individual differences.
 Some students perform better than others do, although it is not possible to show it with the defined experience measures.
-The actual outcome will, however, be further analysed in the future, for example, to differentiate between different percentiles in terms of the performance measures.
-In particular, it will be studied whether the same individuals perform best for all of the measures.
+The actual outcome will, however, be further analysed in the future, for example, it will be studied whether the same individuals perform best for all of the measures.
 In other words, the future work will focus on finding different patterns in the performance measures.